People

 My research stems from the desire to understand how team-based collaborations succeed (or fail) and how it affects or is affected by working climates, employment practices, trust relationships and wellbeing.
 My work is informed by various literatures including organisational justice theory, leader-member exchange, social identity, social-exchange theory, among others.
 My research has strong applied and quantitative components.

-I have secured external finding both as principal investigator (PI) or co-Investigator (Co-I) on more than 14 grants totalling funded by various leading bodies internationally.
+I have secured external finding both as principal investigator (PI) or co-Investigator (Co-I) on more than 17 grants funded by various leading bodies in the UK and internationally.

-While in the UK, I have obtained funding from NASA- Johnson Space Centre in the USA (2015-2018) to study team trust in the specific context of extreme conditions endured by NASA astronauts on long duration space missions, and from the Leverhulme Trust Foundation (2013-2015) in collaboration with colleagues at University of Valencia (Spain) and University of Maastricht (The Netherlands) to investigate the negative implications of too much innovation and their negative consequences for employee performance, leadership member-exchange and wellbeing.
-Together with colleagues at University of Surrey we are currently studying applicant reactions in promotion contexts with funding from the the British Academy/Leverhulme Trust (2018-2023).
+I am part of recently-awarded Leverhulme Centre for Humanity and Space with a £10m research grant to explore how space is reshaping our lives, currently Strand Lead of Living and Working in Space.
+Previously I secured funding from the NASA-Johnson Space Centre in the USA (2015-2018) to study team trust in the specific context of extreme conditions endured by NASA astronauts on long duration space missions, and from the Leverhulme Trust Foundation in the UK (2013-2015) collaborating with European partners from the University of Valencia (Spain) and University of Maastricht (The Netherlands) to investigate the dark-side of innovation and its impact on employee performance and well-being.
+Together with colleagues at University of Surrey we have obtained funding from the British Academy/Leverhulme Trust (2018-2023) to study applicant reactions to digital technology in promotion contexts.

 My research has impact beyond academia.
 I have consulted with government support organisations, community leaders, health care and other industry partners in both private and public sectors in the UK, Europe and the USA on issues relating to people's behaviour and performance at work.